adobe/aio-cli-plugin-aem-cloud-service-migration/config/README.md

 -   `ensureIndexDefinitionContentPackageJcrRootPath` : Absolute path to the jcr_root directory
  of the package containing the Ensure Index Definitions (please ignore if there are no Ensure Index Definitions).
 -   `aemVersion` : Version of AEM customer is on, used to determine the baseline index definitions.
--   `xmlPath` : Path to the customer OAK Index Definition xml file.
+-   `customOakIndexDirectoryPath` : Path to the customer OAK Index Definition directory.
 -   `filterXMLPath` : Path to the existing package `filter.xml` file.

 Example: